 Joey Hand is an American racing driver who achieved the most in the sports car racing, scoring the victories in three world's greatest endurance races - 24h Daytona, 12h Sebring and 24h Le Mans.
 That were not all overall wins but also class wins, so we can't say that he won the so-called Triple Crown of endurance racing but could be awarded with a 'little Triple Crown'.

 In 2011, he scored an outright win at Daytona 24h with Chip Ganassi Racing's Riley-BMW prototype.
 For two years in a row, in 2011 and 2012, Hand was the GT class winner at 12 hours of Sebring, driving the BMW M3 GT2 for BMW Team RLL.
 Finally, in 2016, he reached top podium spot in GT class at 24h Le Mans, driving Ford GT for Chip Ganassi Racing.
-One more Daytona class win followed in 2017, in the cockpit of Ford GT.
+One more Daytona class win followed in 2017, again in the cockpit of Ford GT.

 First best rookie, then Star Mazda champion